dominikrys/dominikrys.github.io/content/posts/cpp-chip8-emulator-to-webassembly/index.md

 There is a major side effect of having to call a global function in my main loop - every object called within that global function also has to be accessible globally, or be local to that function.

 My code wasn't designed with this in mind and would have been structured differently if I was writing it for Emscripten from the start.
-Anyway, I had to make a couple of objects global at the top of my `Main.cpp` file to make it accessible from the main loop.
+Anyway, I had to make a couple of objects global in my small `Main.cpp` file to make it accessible from the main loop.
 It's not a particularly elegant solution, but for this relatively simple project it sufficed.

 As an effect of writing code this way your IDE may also complain about not being able to catch exceptions from variables with static storage duration - this is not a problem, and Emscripten will still be able to catch them for us if we add the exception handling in Javasript code that was described in the [debugging section](#debugging-emscripten).